 - They overspend and regularly buy things they don’t need just to get the buzz.

 - They rack up major bills.

 Shopping Addiction Help

 It is important to realize that like any other addiction, genuine compulsive online shopping is a disease.
-Treatment focuses on management of the behavior, which can be difficult when so many people use computers and the Internet in their everyday work.
+Treatment focuses on the management of the behaviour, which can be difficult when so many people use computers and the Internet in their everyday work.
 It helps to: